 Understanding Adverse Possession in Arkansas

 Adverse possession laws may allow squatters to gain ownership of the property if they meet certain requirements.
 These laws were put into place for the good of the land in the US.
-Essentially, if the owner isn’t taking care of the land or isn’t using it, someone who is going to maintain the land can attempt to lay claim to it.
+Essentially, if the owner isn’t taking care of the land or isn’t using it, someone who is going to maintain the land can attempt to claim it.

 In the US, there are five legal requirements that a squatter must meet before they can make an adverse possession claim.
 The occupation must be:

 If these five requirements aren’t met, there are no grounds for adverse possession.
+Additionally, for adverse possession criteria to be met, the squatter must have color of title and show documents of full payment of taxes.

 To fit this particular parameter in Arkansas, the squatter or trespasser only has to occupy the land without the consent or permission of the lawful owner.
 While some other states have different rules (or a different ‘hostile’ definition), that isn’t the case in Arkansas.